puppetlabs/puppetlabs-apache/README.md

 * Creates a document root directory determined by your operating system, typically `/var/www`.
 * Starts the Apache service.

-To declare the default apache class:
+You can simply declare the default `apache` class:

 ~~~ puppet
 class { 'apache': }
 ~~~

-You can establish a default virtual host in this class, by using the [`apache::vhost`](#define-apachevhost) define, or both.
-You can also add additional configurations for specific virtual hosts with the `apache::vhost` define.
-Puppet recommends customizing this class's declaration with the following parameters, as its default settings are not optimized for production.
+You can establish a default virtual host in this class, by using the [`apache::vhost`][] define, or both.
+You can also configure additional specific virtual hosts with the [`apache::vhost`][] define.
+Puppet recommends customizing the `apache` class's declaration with the following parameters, as its default settings are not optimized for production.

 **Parameters within `apache`:**

 ##### `allow_encoded_slashes`

-This parameter sets the server default for the [`AllowEncodedSlashes` declaration](http://httpd.apache.org/docs/current/mod/core.html#allowencodedslashes), which modifies the responses to URLs containing '\' and '/' characters.
-The default value is 'undef', which omits the declaration from the server's configuration and uses Apache's default setting of 'off'.
-The allowed values are 'on', 'off', or 'nodecode'.
+Sets the server default for the [`AllowEncodedSlashes`][] declaration, which modifies the responses to URLs containing '\' and '/' characters.
+Valid options: 'on', 'off', 'nodecode'.
+Default: 'undef', which omits the declaration from the server's configuration and uses Apache's default setting of 'off'.

 ##### `apache_version`

-This parameter configures module template behavior, package names, and default Apache modules by defining the version of Apache to use.
-The default version is determined by the OS family and release via the [`apache::version`](#class-apacheversion) class, and Puppet recommends against manually configuring this parameter without reason.
+Configures module template behavior, package names, and default Apache modules by defining the version of Apache to use.
+Default: Determined by your operating system family and release via the [`apache::version`][] class.
+Puppet recommends against manually configuring this parameter without reason.

 ##### `conf_dir`

-This parameter sets the directory where the Apache server's main configuration file is located.
-The default locations include:
+Sets the directory where the Apache server's main configuration file is located.
+Default: Depends on your operating system.

-* **Debian**: '/etc/apache2'
+* **Debian**: `/etc/apache2`
-* **FreeBSD**: '/usr/local/etc/apache22'
+* **FreeBSD**: `/usr/local/etc/apache22`
-* **Gentoo**: '/etc/apache2'
+* **Gentoo**: `/etc/apache2`
-* **Red Hat**: '/etc/httpd/conf'
+* **Red Hat**: `/etc/httpd/conf`

+##### `conf_template`

+Defines the [template][] used for the main Apache configuration file.
+Default: `apache/httpd.conf.erb`.
+Modifying this parameter is potentially risky, as the apache Puppet module is designed to use a minimal configuration file customized by `conf.d` entries.

 ##### `confd_dir`

-This parameter sets the location of the Apache server's custom configuration directory.
-The default locations include:
+Sets the location of the Apache server's custom configuration directory.
+Default: Depends on your operating system.

-* **Debian**: '/etc/apache2/conf.d'
+* **Debian**: `/etc/apache2/conf.d`
-* **FreeBSD**: '/usr/local/etc/apache22'
+* **FreeBSD**: `/usr/local/etc/apache22`
-* **Gentoo**: '/etc/apache2/conf.d'
+* **Gentoo**: `/etc/apache2/conf.d`
-* **Red Hat**: '/etc/httpd/conf'
+* **Red Hat**: `/etc/httpd/conf`

-##### `conf_template`

-You can use this parameter to define the [template](/guides/templating.md) used for the main Apache configuration file.
-The default value is 'apache/httpd.conf.erb'.

-[//]: # (Update this per Nick as I start to work on templating.)

-**Note**: Modifying this parameter is potentially risky, as the apache Puppet module is designed to use a minimal configuration file customized by `conf.d/` entries.

 ##### `default_charset`

-If defined, this parameter's value will be used as the [`AddDefaultCharset`](http://httpd.apache.org/docs/current/mod/core.html#adddefaultcharset)` in the main configuration file.
-The default value is 'undef'.
+Used as the [`AddDefaultCharset`][] directive in the main configuration file.
+Default: 'undef'.

 ##### `default_confd_files`

-This Boolean parameter determines whether Puppet generates a default set of includable Apache configuration files in the directory defined by the `confd_dir` parameter.
+Determines whether Puppet generates a default set of includable Apache configuration files in the directory defined by the [`confd_dir`][] parameter.
 These configuration files correspond to what is typically installed with the Apache package on the server's operating system.
-The default value is 'true;.
+Valid options: Boolean.
+Default: 'true'.

 ##### `default_mods`

-This parameter determines whether to configure and enable a set of default Apache modules depending on your operating system.
-Valid values are 'true', 'false', or an array of Apache module names.
+Determines whether to configure and enable a set of default [Apache modules][] depending on your operating system.
+Valid options: 'true', 'false', or an array of Apache module names.
+Default: 'true'.

-If this parameter's value is 'false', Puppet only includes the Apache modules required to make the HTTP daemon work on the installed operating system, and any other mods can be declared separately.
-If 'true', Puppet installs additional modules, again depending on the operating system.
-When 'true', the values of the [`apache_version`](#apache_version) and [`mpm_module`](#mpm_module) parameters also modify the list of enabled modules.
-As these lists of modules can change frequently, consult the [apache Puppet module code](https://github.com/puppetlabs/puppetlabs-apache/blob/master/manifests/default_mods.pp) for lists of installed modules.
+If this parameter's value is 'false', Puppet only includes the Apache modules required to make the HTTP daemon work on your operating system, and you can declare any other modules separately using the [`apache::mod::<MODULE NAME>`][] class or [`apache::mod`][] define.

+If 'true', Puppet installs additional modules, the list of which depends on the operating system as well as the [`apache_version`][] and [`mpm_module`][] parameters' values.
+As these lists of modules can change frequently, consult the [Puppet module's code][] for up-to-date lists.

-If this parameter contains an array, Puppet instead enables all Apache modules in the array.
+If this parameter contains an array, Puppet instead enables all passed Apache modules.

 ##### `default_ssl_ca`

-This parameter sets the default certificate authority for the Apache server.
-The default value is 'undef'; while this default value results in a functioning Apache server, you *must* update this parameter with your certificate authority information before deploying this server in a production environment.
+Sets the default certificate authority for the Apache server.
+Default: 'undef'.

+While this default value results in a functioning Apache server, you **must** update this parameter with your certificate authority information before deploying this server in a production environment.

 ##### `default_ssl_cert`

-This parameter sets the SSL certificate location.
-The default value is determined by your operating system:
+Sets the [SSL encryption][] certificate location.
+Default: Determined by your operating system.

-* **Debian**: '/etc/ssl/certs/ssl-cert-snakeoil.pem'
+* **Debian**: `/etc/ssl/certs/ssl-cert-snakeoil.pem`
-* **FreeBSD**: '/usr/local/etc/apache22/server.crt'
+* **FreeBSD**: `/usr/local/etc/apache22/server.crt`
-* **Gentoo*: '/etc/ssl/apache2/server.crt'
+* **Gentoo**: `/etc/ssl/apache2/server.crt`
-* **Red Hat**: '/etc/pki/tls/certs/localhost.crt'
+* **Red Hat**: `/etc/pki/tls/certs/localhost.crt`

-While the default value results in a functioning Apache server, you *must* update this parameter with your certificate location before deploying this server in a production environment.
+While the default value results in a functioning Apache server, you **must** update this parameter with your certificate location before deploying this server in a production environment.

 ##### `default_ssl_chain`

+Sets the default [SSL chain][] location.
+Default: 'undef'.

-This parameter sets the SSL chain.
-The default value is 'undef'; while this default value results in a functioning Apache server, you *must* update this parameter with your SSL chain before deploying this server in a production environment.
+While this default value results in a functioning Apache server, you **must** update this parameter with your SSL chain before deploying this server in a production environment.

 ##### `default_ssl_crl`

+Sets the path of the default [certificate revocation list][] (CRL) file to use.
+Default: 'undef'.

-This parameter sets the name of the server's SSL certificate revocation list (CRL).
-The default value is 'undef'; while this default value results in a functioning Apache server, you *must* update this parameter with your CRL's name before deploying this server in a production environment.
+While this default value results in a functioning Apache server, you **must** update this parameter with your CRL file's path before deploying this server in a production environment.
+You can use this parameter with or in place of the [`default_ssl_crl_path`][].

 ##### `default_ssl_crl_path`

-This parameter sets the path to the server's SSL certificate revocation list (CRL).
-The default value is 'undef'; while this default value results in a functioning Apache server, you *must* update this parameter with your CRL's location before deploying this server in a production environment.
+Sets the server's [certificate revocation list path][], which contains your CRLs.
+Default: 'undef'.

+While this default value results in a functioning Apache server, you **must** update this parameter with the CRL path before deploying this server in a production environment.

 ##### `default_ssl_crl_check`

-This parameter sets the default certificate revocation check level via the [SSLCARevocationCheck directive](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslcarevocationcheck).
-The default value is 'undef'; while this default value results in a functioning Apache server, you *must* specify this parameter when using certificate revocation lists in a production environment.
+Sets the default certificate revocation check level via the [`SSLCARevocationCheck`] directive.
+Default: 'undef'.

+While this default value results in a functioning Apache server, you **must** specify this parameter when using certificate revocation lists in a production environment.

 This parameter only applies to Apache 2.4 or higher and is ignored on older versions.

 ##### `default_ssl_key`

-This parameter sets the SSL key location.
-The default value is determined by your operating system:
+Sets the [SSL certificate key file][] location.
+Default: Determined by your operating system.

-* **Debian**: '/etc/ssl/private/ssl-cert-snakeoil.key'
+* **Debian**: `/etc/ssl/private/ssl-cert-snakeoil.key`
-* **FreeBSD**: '/usr/local/etc/apache22/server.key'
+* **FreeBSD**: `/usr/local/etc/apache22/server.key`
-* **Gentoo**: '/etc/ssl/apache2/server.key'
+* **Gentoo**: `/etc/ssl/apache2/server.key`
-* **Red Hat**: '/etc/pki/tls/private/localhost.key'
+* **Red Hat**: `/etc/pki/tls/private/localhost.key`

-While these default values result in a functioning Apache server, you *must* update this parameter with your SSL key's location before deploying this server in a production environment.
+While these default values result in a functioning Apache server, you **must** update this parameter with your SSL key's location before deploying this server in a production environment.

 ##### `default_ssl_vhost`

-This Boolean parameter configures a default SSL virtual host.
-The default value is 'false'.
+Configures a default [SSL][SSL encryption] virtual host.
+Valid options: Boolean.
+Default: 'false'.

-If set to 'true', Puppet configures the following virtual host using the [`apache::vhost`](#define-apache-vhost) define:
+If 'true', Puppet automatically configures the following virtual host using the [`apache::vhost`][] define:

 ~~~ puppet
 apache::vhost { 'default-ssl':